syncfusion-content/typescript-docs/TypeScript/PivotChart/Chart-Types.md

-## Pyramid Chart
+## Pyramid chart

-The **Pyramid Chart** type displays the data in the form of a triangle.
-It helps you to visualize data in a hierarchical structure without any axes.
+The **pyramid chart** displays data in the form of a triangle.
+You can visualize data in a hierarchical structure without any axes.

 {% highlight html %}